That time the Royal Navy decided it didn't need fighters to defend the fleet.

 That was the grand plan.
 Into the mix was thrown the Navy's growing appreciation for the possibilities of dive bombing, as developed by the Americans with their "Helldiver" aircraft.
 This held out the promise of making the attack on the flight deck of enemy carriers much more accurate.
 So, when the Navy drew up its plans for a replacement for the Hawker Osprey, it specified that the aircraft should be able to deliver a 500 lb (227 kg) bomb by dive bombing.
 The specification was issued in 1934 (Air Ministry specification O.27/34 to meet Operation Requirement OR15) and led to the Blackburn Skua.
 The requirement to have floats fitted was omitted from the specification and the Blackburn Skua never flew with floats.

-The Royal Navy thought that a different type of aircraft was required to do the role of shooting down enemy spotters and fleet shadowing aircraft.
+The Royal Navy then decided a different type of aircraft was required to do the role of shooting down enemy spotters and fleet shadowing aircraft.
 It was also required to be able to spot for the guns of the fleet itself.
-The following year specification O30.35 was released, this time calling for a two-seat fighter/spotter that could be used from a carrier but also fitted with floats to be catapulted off capital ships.
+The following year specification O30/35 was released, this time calling for a two-seat fighter/spotter that could be used from a carrier but also fitted with floats to be catapulted off capital ships.
 The specification had originally called for two forward-firing machine guns for the pilot and another two for the Observer/TAG in the back seat.
 A number of companies produced design studies but the Navy and Air Ministry seem to have been very impressed by Boulton Paul's P85 concept which concentrated the armament into one of their "A" type turrets with 4 machine guns.
 The P85 might have been a very potent aircraft if it had got into service, with a powerful Hercules engine and space for a third crew member².
 But the Hercules was in the early stages of development and the Navy couldn't wait.
 So the easy option was to fit the Boulton Paul turret into a modified version of the Skua.
 After considerable unforeseen delays caused by production bottlenecks, this ended up producing the Blackburn Roc.

 The Blackburn Roc on floats.
 In many books and articles on the Roc, the use of floats is presented as an afterthought; yet it was essential to the initial doctrine of having a catapult-launched spotter aircraft that could defend itself and also attack enemy spotters, as well as drive off enemy fleet-shadowing aircraft.